nyno-kb/python-101/_episodes/11-lists.md

 ---
 ## A list stores many values in a single structure

-*   Scenario: You have set up an Arduino to do temperature measurements in a storage room for rare books.
+Scenario: You have set up an thermometer to do temperature measurements in a storage room for rare books.
 *   Doing calculations with a hundred variables called `temperature_001`, `temperature_002`, etc., would be at least as slow as doing them by hand.
 *   Use a *list* to store many values together.
-    *   Contained within square brackets `[...]`.
+    *   List itmes are contained within square brackets `[...]`.
-    *   Values separated by commas `,`.
+    *   List values are separated by commas `,`.
 *   Use `len` to find out how many values are in a list.

 ~~~